informatica-unica/lip/README.md

 1. Install [Docker Desktop](https://docs.docker.com/get-started/get-docker/).
 1. Lastly, install [Visual Studio Code](https://code.visualstudio.com/Download).

-#### Start WSL and check for git
+#### [Windows users] Start WSL and check for git

+_Skip this section if you don't use Windows._

+Hit the `Win + S` and search for "WSL" or "Ubuntu", the first result should open a pitch-black window with white text on it.
+Read it carefully, and make sure you understand it.

-Once you've installed all three applications, start a WSL terminal and go through the initialization procedure, which will ask you to enter a username and a password for your account.
+Go through the initialization procedure, which will ask you to enter a username and a password for your account.

 The default Linux distribution that is shipped with WSL already comes with `git` pre-installed, but it doesn't hurt to check: